BLOOMINGTON - Mike Emery and Mike Essig have different philosophies for how to run the McLean County Sheriff's Department.

 On Monday, the candidates waged a civil debate on who is best equipped to lead the sheriff's department.

-Essig said increasing the number of deputies patrolling the county and creating an adopt-a-school program where officers visit rural schools would be two of his major priorities if he's elected.
+Essig said increasing the number of deputies patrolling the county and creating an adopt-a-school program where officers visit rural schools would be two of his major priorities if he is elected.

-By requiring sergeants to conduct patrols - currently they sit at desks - two more officers could roam the county each shift, Essig said, and cheaper civilian labor can do the desk work.
+By requiring sergeants to conduct patrols - currently they sit at desks - two more officers could roam the county each shift, Essig said, and cheaper civilian labor could do the desk work.

 Emery disagreed, saying it's necessary to have sergeants at the sheriff's department in case citizens call to report problems.